feathr-ai/feathr/README.md

 - For more details on Feathr, read our [documentation](https://linkedin.github.io/feathr/).
 - For Python API references, read the [Python API Reference](https://feathr.readthedocs.io/).
 - For technical talks on Feathr, see the [slides here](./docs/talks/Feathr%20Feature%20Store%20Talk.pdf).
+The recording is [here](https://www.youtube.com/watch?v=gZg01UKQMTY).

 ## 🛠️ Install Feathr Client Locally